 The slow hunch

-- An FBI agent filed a memo on July 2001 stating that Osama Bin Laden is sending students to attend civil aviation in the US.
+- An FBI agent filed a memo in July 2001 stating that Osama Bin Laden is sending students to attend civil aviation in the US.
 The memo was marked speculative.
-A month after his memo, Pan Am Flight Academy in Minnesota reported to FBI about a suspicious student who has more interest in cockpit doors and communication than the actual flying.
+A month after his memo, Pan Am Flight Academy in Minnesota reported to the FBI about a suspicious student who has more interest in cockpit doors and communication than the actual flying.
 The search warrant to check his laptop was not granted until Sep 11, 2001.
-The two agents in Arizona and Minnesota had hunches but only if they were connected, it would have lead to something.
+The two agents in Arizona and Minnesota had hunches, but only if they were connected, it would have lead to something.

-- Commonplace books and nowadays, DEVONthink and Evernote are ways of collecting hunches.
+- Commonplace books and nowadays, DEVONthink and Evernote, are ways of collecting hunches.

 - Tim Berner’s Lee took inspiration from Enquire Within Upon Everything over time to develop his hunches around how the World Wide Web should look like.
-Similar hunches lead to the invention of products like Google News.
+Similar ideas lead to the invention of products like Google News.

 - Dmitri Mendeleev had a dream that elements cannot be ordered by atomic weight and suggested him to use the atomic number instead.

-- Kekulé had a dream about Ouroboros which lead him to the structure of Benzene.
+- Kekulé had a dream about Ouroboros, which lead him to the structure of Benzene.